 • a ‘process evaluation’ which will help us understand the strengths and weaknesses of both the intervention and research protocols, and ways of addressing any weaknesses

 Following the development of the BCI, the programme moved to test the feasibility of conducting a larger scale trial.
 Recruitment to the pilot trial occurred in two CF units, across three NHS organisations.
 Participants were randomised to receive either: (1) CFHealthHub (CFHH) – a complex intervention based on Social Cognitive Theory and Control Theory.
 CFHH links collection and systematic feedback of adherence data via a chipped nebuliser (eTrack) and software platform, with strategies to empower self-management delivered online and in six face-to-face meetings over 5m with trained interventionists (n=32); (2) usual care, typically face-to-face meetings every 3m with CF team (n=32).
 The objectives of the pilot trial were to determine whether a full scale trial was feasible in terms of recruitment and retention; test the acceptability of CFHH; and, test the procedures for a full-scale trial.
 The pilot trial also involved qualitative data collection from the initial intervention sessions, control arm consultations and semi structured interviews with participants in the intervention arm, control arm and interventionists.
 The stop-go criterion was met with 64 participants being recruited in the allocated recruitment window.
-The interventionists are now conducting intervention sessions and the first 5 month follow up visits are due to commence in November 2016.
-The main trial is feasible based on recruitment to the pilot trial between May and September 2016.
-Currently the retention rates and intervention acceptability are still under review.
+The interventionists conducted intervention sessions during the follow up period and completed the research follow up visits 5 months after entry into the study.
+The main trial is feasible based on recruitment to the pilot trial between May and September 2016, and participant retention and study procedures were satisfactory.